 But in all the enthusiasm, there are some aspects of your home you should familiarize yourself with from your first day, for your safety and peace of mind.
 There are also a couple of new home chores you want to take care of that need to be on the very top of the to-do list.

 I’m often amazed at how many new homeowners do not change the locks before or as soon as possible after they move in.
-It would be best if you prepared to do this before you close on your house.
-Even when you have met the former owners and think they would never hold back a key, you have no idea how many other keys may be circulating or who may have them.
-If you want to save some coin, you can buy a rekeying kit.
+It would be best if you were prepared to do this before closing your house.
+Even when you have met the former owners and think they would never hold back a key, you have no idea how many other legends may be circulating or who may have them.
+If you want to save some coins, you can buy a rekeying kit.
 You could also change the locks yourself (it’s easy) or have a handyman perform the task.

 Change the Garage Door Code

 For the same reasons you would change the locks, you should also reprogram the access code on your automatic garage door opener.
 Once you have your home secured against unauthorized entry, you will sleep more soundly.

 Test all your smoke detectors.
 I would also suggest replacing the batteries and that way you shouldn’t have to worry about them for a year.
 If the unit is old, it might be wise to replace it.
 The recommendation for replacement is every ten years.